Ten de Shōwaru Cupid: Yakuza-related individuals

-The head of the Momoshiri-gumi and Tatsuzo (竜蔵)'s old friend.
-He's a famous womanizer and a pervert who tries to make advances on Tatsuzo (竜蔵)'s daughters.
-On the other hand, he's a tiger dad who raised his son, Daisuke (大助), to be a (ostensibly) bookworm.
-He prefers strong-willed women and, like his son, targets Maria (聖 まりあ), only to run into Daisuke (大助) who had revealed his true nature at the scene.
+The head of the Momoshiri-gumi and Tatsuzo's old friend.
+He's a famous womanizer and a pervert who tries to make advances on Tatsuzo's daughters.
+On the other hand, he's a tiger dad who raised his son, Daisuke, to be a (ostensibly) bookworm.
+He prefers strong-willed women and, like his son, targets Maria, only to run into Daisuke who had revealed his true nature at the scene.
 He accepts that "the apple doesn't fall far from the tree" and reconciles.